tomMoulard/fail2ban/README.md

  - `maxretry`: number of request before Ban mode.
  - `enabled`: allow to enable or disable the plugin (must be set to `true` to enable the plugin).
- - `urlregexp`: a regexp list to block / allow / filter requests with regexps on the url
+ - `urlregexp`: a regexp list to block / allow requests with regexps on the url
  - `ports`: filter requests by port range

 #### URL Regexp